Mitchellpkt/Chess-Tactical-Vision/README.md

 It would be neat to add this to Lichess studies and post-game analysis (i.e. the same pages where stockfish is enabled)

-!!!!
-Don't be a scumbag and use this for cheating.
+# This is not to be used for cheating!
+Don't be a scumbag.